Author of Mysteries and Science Fiction

 Business Week called internationally renowned finance expert Janet Tavakoli the “Cassandra of Credit Derivatives” for predicting the financial crisis.
-Now she shocks again with Archangels: Rise of the Jesuits, her prescient debut financial fiction thriller.
+She shocked again with Archangels: Rise of the Jesuits, her prescient debut financial fiction thriller.
 Pope Benedict XVI resigned and a Jesuit was elected Pope, after she published her novel.

-Ms. Tavakoli is the founder and President of Tavakoli Structured Finance, and frequently interviewed in the Wall Street Journal, Financial Times, New York Times, Bloomberg News, and more.
-She is also an occasional front-page blogger at the Huffington Post.
+Ms. Tavakoli is the founder and President of Tavakoli Structured Finance.
+She is the author of several peer reviewed finance articles, and several trade finance books that are best sellers in their respective genres.
+She is frequently interviewed in the Wall Street Journal, Financial Times, New York Times, Bloomberg News, and more.
 Frequent television appearances include CBS’s 60 Minutes, CNN, and BBC.